 8. Flowers for the birds, and for your soul:

 If there is room for only one planter or container, go for it.
 Flowers guarantee visual interest and beauty.
 Choosing the right ones, like Crocosmia (Iris family), will attract local hummingbirds.
-It’s easy to get startled by the hum of their quick wings, only to discover a nosy “hummer” observing you from a close distance.
+It’s easy to get startled by the hum of their quick wings, only to discover a fearless “hummer” observing you from a close distance.

 9. Unexpected Lighting Sources for ambiance:

 And a Bonus Backyard Decorating Tip from designer friends Kate and Jayne at Parker Furniture…